BoeJaker/Docker-MediaServer/README.md

 ## Reverse Proxy
 Routes URL requests to internal hosts & ports. allowing you to access services via urls i.e. www.dockernet.com/jackett

 A server that acts as an intermediary between client devices and backend servers.
 It receives client requests and forwards them to the appropriate backend server, serving as a central point of control and handling tasks such as load balancing, caching, and SSL termination.
 By sitting between clients and servers, the NGINX reverse proxy can enhance performance, improve security, and simplify the management of multiple backend services.
 It can distribute incoming requests across multiple servers to distribute the workload, cache frequently accessed content to reduce server load, and terminate SSL/TLS connections to offload the decryption process from backend servers.
-Overall, an NGINX reverse proxy plays a crucial role in optimizing traffic flow, improving scalability, and providing flexibility in managing web applications and services.

 </br>

 ## Index
 The index page of our media server serves as a dynamic and user-friendly web server, acting as a landing page, service index, and metrics monitor all in one.
 With an intuitive menu interface, it conveniently displays and loads the available services within the Docker network, providing direct links and addresses to access each service.

 The unique feature of loading services on the same page allows for seamless navigation and effortless switching between services.
 This index page enhances the overall user experience, making it easy to explore and utilize the various media server functionalities with just a few clicks.
 Say goodbye to complex navigation and hello to streamlined service accessibility!

 </br>